sobhanatar/idempotent/README.md

 The configuration file is self-documented so that you can find your way through.

 The next step is deciding on how you want to control the idempotency of your service.
-Idempotent package provides two middlewares that can help you achieve the idempotency; `IdempotentHeader`, and `IdempotentVerify`.
+Idempotent package provides two middlewares that can help you achieve the idempotency; `IdempotentHeader`, and `VerifyIdempotent`.
 Don't forget to register the middleware in `Kernel.php`.

 ### IdempotentHeader

-`IdempotentHeader` makes an idempotent key/hash based on the entity's `fields` and put it in the header of request.
-The assumption in this middleware is that the developer will remain responsible for the logic of using the idempotent key/hash.
+`IdempotentHeader` makes an idempotent key/hash based on the entity's `fields` and `headers` and put it in the header of request.
+The assumption in this middleware is that the developer will remain responsible for the logic of using the idempotent header.

 ### VerifyIdempotent

 `VerifyIdempotent` handles all the required steps for making an endpoint idempotent.
 The steps are as follows:

 1. Get the `entity` configuration
-2. Create an idempotent key/hash based on the entity's `fields`.
+2. Create an idempotent key/hash based on the entity's `fields` and `headers`.
 3. Check if the idempotent key/hash exists in the selected `storage`.
 4. If it doesn't exist:
     1. A new record with the status of `progress` be created with the entity's `timeout,` and it continues to the logic of the service
-    2. When code execution has finished, the response to the client updates the `status` and `response` fields of the cache.
+    2. When code execution has finished, the response to the client updates the `status` and `response` of the cache.
 5. If it exists:
     1. If the `status` is `done` or `fail`, then the `response` will be read from storage and replied to the user.
     2. If the `status` is `progress`, the message in `idempotent` language file for that `entity` will be return as